Our Charitable Programs for Education and Mental Health

 How our Program Flows Throughout the Year

-From September to June, we deliver our core charitable activities to struggling youth.
-This includes a Boundless Live-In-School (BLIS) and one-week stints that see hundreds of youth earn credits for their journeys in leadership and self-exploration.
+From September to March, we deliver our school programs to struggling youth.
 All kids are provided with a 100% scholarship when referred by our community partners.

 The Boundless Education Conservation Area (B.E.C.A.)